NxNiki/NxNiki/README.md

 The altered brain development is a hallmark of neurodegenerative disease and psychiatric disorders.
 Researchers use machine learning models to predict chronological age and achieve high accuracy.
 Furthermore, the residuals of brain age prediction contain information on the altered development.
 I worked on several seminal projects on [brain age prediction](https://github.com/NxNiki/age_prediction_clean) that addressed the fundamental methodological issue and proposed a novel way to investigate the divergent development trajectories of different brain systems.

-## Data Scientist

-I worked at Whoop Inc., a start-up company using wearables to promote human health.
-I built visualization pipelines to examine the distribution of stress scores and machine learning models to predict Vo2max based on cardiophysiological metrics (resting heart rate, heart rate variability, etc).

 <!--